ASCAS Association of Small Collectors of Antique Silver ASSOCIATION OF SMALL COLLECTORS OF ANTIQUE SILVER

 We go now to another object and to the questions arising from the examination of its markings.

-Mikhaïl Perchin (1860-1903) avec Fabergé et le privilège impérial de St-Petersbourg On the left there's the hallmark of another master silversmith: Mikhaïl Perchin (1860-1903), the Fabergé mark, the Imperial Privilege of St-Petersburg and the mark of Moscow with the silver fineness title of 84 zolotniki (875/1000).
+Mikhaïl Perchin (1860-1903) avec Fabergé et le privilège impérial de St-Petersbourg On the left there's the hallmark of another master silversmith: Mikhaïl Perchin (1860-1903), the Fabergé mark, the Imperial Privilege of St-Petersburg, and the town control mark of Moscow with the silver fineness mark of 84 zolotniki (875/1000).

-Unfortunately the city control mark of Moscow is for the 1908-1917 period, that is, at least five years after the death of Mikhaïl Perchin.
+Unfortunately the town control mark of Moscow is for the 1908-1917 period, which is at least five years after the death of Mikhaïl Perchin.

-The field of hallmarks is extremely wide and there's no shame to consult reference books (better to compare two or three to avoid error).
+The field of hallmarks is extremely broad and there's no shame in consulting reference books.
+It is better to compare two or three to avoid an error.

-And, undoubtedly, the study of Russian silver is particularly difficult, owing to the many years elapsed before the well documented books on Imperial Russian silver hallmarks were available.
+And, undoubtedly, the study of Russian silver is particularly difficult, owing to the many years which elapsed before well documented books on Imperial Russian silver hallmarks were available.

-An obvious and final suggestion if you buy Russian silver with a renowned signature: sometimes the conclusion obtained after a clever and accurate analysis of the piece is quite different from the appearance resulting either from the simple consultation of a specialized library, the written warranty of the dealer and the excellence of its workmanship.
+An obvious and final suggestion, if you buy Russian silver with a renowned signature: sometimes the conclusion obtained after a thorough and accurate analysis of the piece is quite different from the first impression resulting from the simple consultation of a specialized library, the written warranty of the dealer, and/or the excellence of its workmanship.

-But, I believe that my readers will be interested to see also the images of some authentic Russian hallmarks.
+But, I believe that my readers will also be interested in the images of some authentic Russian hallmarks.

 As I said previously, the mark 'Fabergé' was not systematically punched on the silver and usually only the Master's marks can be found.

-On the right you see a photo taken from page 120 of the book 'Fabergé' (by A. of Solodkoff, Editions Atlas), with the 'signature' of Henrik Wigström and the silver title of 88 zolotniki for the town of St-Pétersbourg, but without the signature of Fabergé (the details of this mark are quite better than on those of the previous photo). signature de Henrik Wigström, titre de 88 zolotniki pour la ville de St.-Pétersbourg sans la signature de Fabergé
+On the right you see a photo taken from page 120 of the book 'Fabergé' (by A. of Solodkoff, Editions Atlas), with the 'signature' of Henrik Wigström and the silver title of 88 zolotniki for the town of St-Pétersbourg, but without the signature of Fabergé.
+The details of this mark are much better than those in the previous photo. signature de Henrik Wigström, titre de 88 zolotniki pour la ville de St.-Pétersbourg sans la signature de Fabergé

-There's also another very rare and interesting mark, unseen on pieces of other silversmiths, that I never saw elsewhere.
+There's also another very rare and interesting mark unseen on pieces of other silversmiths.
+I have never seen this mark anywhere else.

 It is the title of 88 zolotniki in a square outline (I saw something similar only on a 84 zolotniki mark of the end of 18th century/beginning of 19th century).